Davilarek/bv-bd-store/README.md

 go to your BetterVencord source code clone directory, navigate to `src/userplugins` and run `git clone https://github.com/Davilarek/bv-bd-store`

 then build BetterVencord like usual

+## Usage
+after installing, go to Plugins page, find BDPluginStore and enable it.

+after reopening settings, you should notice a new tab under Virtual Filesystem.